 She is famous for her work in Hollywood, directing and producing many films like In Darkness, EuroTrip, The Secret Garden and I Don’t Know How She Does It which was a success at the box office.

-One of her movie Europe Europe (1990, Golden Globe) is my favorite movie about Second World War.
+One of her movie Europe Europe (1990, Golden Globe) is my favourite movie about Second World War.

 Roman Polanski is a producer, writer and actor.
 Having made films in Poland, Britain, France and the USA, he is considered one of the few truly international filmmakers.

-Roman Polański was born on 18 August 1933 in Paris, France, though His family fled to Poland from France in 1937, when he was four years old.
+Roman Polański was born on 18 August 1933 in Paris to Polish Jewish Family.
+His family fled to Poland from France in 1937, when he was four years old.
 Polanski spent much of his childhood in Poland before the Nazi invasion and World War II

 He is best known for directing the films “Repulsion”, “Rosemary’s Baby” and “The Pianist”.
 Roman Polanski has won three Academy Award: Best Director for The Pianist (2002), Best Adapted Screenplay for Chinatown (1974) and before that, one as a producer of Tess (1979).
 He also received an Oscar nomination for his film Death and the Maiden in 1994 which was directed by Roman Polanski.